Mmm...mmm...how we love this hot and sweet, zesty, vinegary recipe!

-1. Prepare all of your roots, fruits, and herbs and place them in a quart-sized jar.
-If you've never grated fresh horseradish, be prepared for a powerful sinus opening experience!
+- Prepare your roots, fruits, and herbs and place them in a quart-sized glass jar.
+If you've never grated fresh horseradish, be prepared for a powerful sinus-opening experience!

-5. Next comes the honey.
-Add 1/4 cup of honey and stir until incorporated.
+- Next comes the honey.
+Add and stir until incorporated.

-6. Taste your cider and add another 1/4 cup until you reach the desired sweetness.
+- Taste your cider and add more honey until you reach the desired sweetness.